In this post: Why teaching our kids that self-care is important and five self-care tips for teens.

 My teenage daughter is a swimmer.
-She has had a passion for the sport since she was in 4th grade and her commitment and dedication has been unwavering.
+She has had a passion for the sport since she was in 4th grade, and her commitment and dedication have been unwavering.

-Athletes put a lot of weight on their coach’s opinions and my girl is a ‘do-gooder’ and a ‘people-pleaser’, and a ‘rule-follower’, so she will do just about anything not to miss a practice, and if she does, it’s for a good reason.
+Young athletes put a lot of weight on their coach’s opinions, and my girl is a ‘people-pleaser’ and a ‘rule-follower’, so she will do just about anything not to miss a practice, and if she does, it’s for a good reason.

 After weeks of a grueling new training schedule, I could tell she was getting run down.

-I asked her if she could miss this practice so she could get a some much needed rest before the big weekend.
+I asked her if she could miss this practice so she could get some much-needed rest before the big weekend.
 She opened her eyes and groggily said, “Well, I haven’t missed one yet.
 Yeah, okay.”
 And rolled back over to sleep.

-But this is why self care is one of the most important lessons we can teach our teens
+Her coach’s response is precisely why self-care is one of the most important lessons we can teach our teenagers.

 Often other people’s opinions of what we should do are based on their own motivations.
 Rarely are people looking out for what’s in our best interests, especially if it is counter to their agenda.

 What my daughter really needed was more sleep.
-At the rate she was going, she was either going to end up sick or would be so exhausted she would let herself and her team down.
+At the rate she was going, she would either end up sick, suffer burnout, or be so exhausted she would let herself and her team down.

 Our teens worry about losing friends or facing harsh consequences for choosing to put their health before all these pressures and expectations.

-It’s no wonder there is an epidemic of stress and anxiety among our young people.
+It’s no wonder there is an epidemic of stress, anxiety, and depression among our young people.